SUPR vs. SHC, SHB, HMSO, NRR, CAL, INTU, LSR, ALNA, BLND, and LMP

 Should you be buying Supermarket Income REIT stock or one of its competitors?
-The main competitors of Supermarket Income REIT include Shaftesbury Capital (SHC), Shaftesbury (SHB), Hammerson (HMSO), NewRiver REIT (NRR), Capital & Regional (CAL), Intu Properties (INTU), Local Shopping REIT PLC (LSR.L) (LSR), Alina (ALNA), LondonMetric Property (LMP), and British Land (BLND).
+The main competitors of Supermarket Income REIT include Shaftesbury Capital (SHC), Shaftesbury (SHB), Hammerson (HMSO), NewRiver REIT (NRR), Capital & Regional (CAL), Intu Properties (INTU), Local Shopping REIT PLC (LSR.L) (LSR), Alina (ALNA), British Land (BLND), and LondonMetric Property (LMP).
 These companies are all part of the "real estate" sector.

 Supermarket Income REIT vs.

-Supermarket Income REIT (LON:SUPR) and Shaftesbury Capital (LON:SHC) are both real estate companies, but which is the better business?
-We will contrast the two businesses based on the strength of their media sentiment, institutional ownership, risk, analyst recommendations, community ranking, dividends, valuation, earnings and profitability.
+Supermarket Income REIT (LON:SUPR) and Shaftesbury Capital (LON:SHC) are both real estate companies, but which is the superior investment?
+We will compare the two companies based on the strength of their risk, analyst recommendations, valuation, profitability, media sentiment, dividends, institutional ownership, community ranking and earnings.

 68.5% of Supermarket Income REIT shares are owned by institutional investors.
 Comparatively, 68.3% of Shaftesbury Capital shares are owned by institutional investors.
 1.4% of Supermarket Income REIT shares are owned by company insiders.
 Comparatively, 1.7% of Shaftesbury Capital shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Shaftesbury Capital has higher revenue and earnings than Supermarket Income REIT.
 Supermarket Income REIT is trading at a lower price-to-earnings ratio than Shaftesbury Capital, indicating that it is currently the more affordable of the two stocks.